 - See “Tree Preservation Policy on Municipally Owned Lands” for information on certified arborist report, type of trees, replacement criteria and other requirements.

 Private Property Trees

 Tree removal IS NOT permitted if:

-- Located within 30m of riparian assessment area (RAA) or streamside protection enhancement area (SPEA), as determined by a Qualified Environmental Professional.
-This protection applies to all vegetation (e.g., trees, shrubs, ground cover) within the RAA or SPEA.
-Please check with the City’s Environmental Stewardship Officer to confirm; and/or
+- Located within the 30m riparian assessment area (RAA) or within streamside protection enhancement area (SPEA) determined by a Qualified Environmental Professional, whichever applies.
+This protection applies to all vegetation (e.g., trees, shrubs, ground cover) within the RAA or SPEA, as applicable.
+Please check with the City’s Planning Department to confirm; and/or

 - Located within a BC Land Titles registered covenant and/or protected area.
 Please check with the City’s Planning Department to confirm; and/or

 - Other legal protection measures / provisions exist (e.g., Development Permit Area).
 Please check with the City’s Planning Department to confirm.

 Though the City does not currently have bylaws prohibiting tree removal on private property (unless above and/or other requirements apply), the City encourages trees be retained where possible, and tree replacement is suggested when tree removal is required.

 You may contact a Qualified Professional (eg: Certified Arborist, etc.) to assess and report on the health and condition of trees as well as identify hazard trees on a property.

 If applicable, please be advised that removal of trees and/or their roots may result in compromised slope stability and increased risk of slope hazard failure.
 A Qualified Professional (e.g., Engineer, Geoscientist, etc.) should be able to determine whether tree / tree root removal or disturbance would affect geotechnical slope stability and safety.

 - To ensure public and property safety and security, tree removal should be conducted by a Qualified Professional (eg: Certified Arborist).